maxhbr/LDBcollector/md/ECL-1.0.md

                             },
                             {
                                 "_id": "actions/89",
-                                "name": "Distribute the executable generated from the modified source code", "description": ""
+                                "name": "Distribute the executable generated from the modified source code" },
-                            },
                             {
                                 "_id": "actions/90",
-                                "name": "Publish the modified source code.",
+                                "name": "Publish the modified source code."
-                                "description": ""
                             },
                             {
                                 "_id": "actions/91",
-                                "name": "Present the object code generated from the modified source code.", "description": ""
+                                "name": "Present the object code generated from the modified source code."
                             },
                             {
                                 "_id": "actions/92",
-                                "name": "Present the executable generated from the modified source code", "description": ""
+                                "name": "Present the executable generated from the modified source code" },
-                            },
                             {
                                 "_id": "actions/109",